sethshoultes/memberpress-ai-assistant-diagnostics/README.md

-# memberpress-ai-assistant-diagnostics
+# MemberPress AI Assistant Diagnostics
-Description: Diagnostic and testing tools for the MemberPress AI Assistant plugin.
+## Description: Diagnostic and testing tools for the MemberPress AI Assistant plugin.